sbrauchdev/GitDemo/README.md

 # GitDemo
 This is a Sample Repository/Sample for the Git course

+## GUIs
+This Change is made bei VSCode
 ## how to work with git
 1. Git Checkout main
 2. git pull